TimoFreiberg/TimoFreiberg.github.io/content/clojure-vs-rust.md

 [^rust-error-handling-links]: See [the Rust Book](https://doc.rust-lang.org/book/ch09-00-error-handling.html), [this blog post](https://blog.burntsushi.net/rust-error-handling/) by [ripgrep's](https://github.com/BurntSushi/ripgrep/) Andrew Gallant, [the error handling survey by Yoshua Wuyts](https://blog.yoshuawuyts.com/error-handling-survey/), [this blog post by Nick Groenen](https://nick.groenen.me/posts/rust-error-handling/) or [this talk by Jane Lusby](https://www.youtube.com/watch?v=rAF8mLI0naQ).

+[^panic-ref]: There's also the [`panic` macro](https://doc.rust-lang.org/std/macro.panic.html) which works similar to exceptions in that it stops and unwinds your program, but unlike exceptions catching a panic is very rarely a good idea.

 [^anyhow-usecase]: Handling all error types uniformly is `anyhow`s main usecase.

-[^and-you'll-like-it]: Seriously, it's quite popular.
+[^and-you'l-like-it]: Seriously, it's quite popular.

 [^rust-vs-kotlin]: See [this article](https://ferrous-systems.com/blog/rust-as-productive-as-kotlin/) by Aleksey Kladov for a more thorough comparison between Kotlin and Rust.